Care & Feeding of Pond Fish

 Water quality is very important to the health of your fish.
 Poor water conditions stress fish.
 A stressed fish is more susceptible to disease.
 One of the most important things for water quality is to make sure toxins are not getting in the water from fertilizers or pesticides.
 Don't spray anything near the pond and make sure rain run-off does not flow into the pond as this can carry these very toxic chemicals.
 Some of the other factors in water can be tested, such as pH, ammonia, and nitrites.

-A pH level of 6.6 to 8.4 is safe.
-The idea range is 7.0 to 7.8.
-If it becomes necessary to adjust the pH it should be done gradually as a sudden pH can cause severe damage.
+A pH level of 6.6 to 8.6 is safe.
+The ideal range is 7.0 to 7.8.
+If it becomes necessary to adjust the pH it should be done gradually as a sudden change in pH can cause severe damage.
 Ammonia should be zero.
 Any level of ammonia can be a problem.
 Note that ammonia is more toxic in higher pH ranges.
+KH is important to stable pH as well as proper biological filtration.

 The nitrite level in your pond water should be zero.